jerzowwnn/ETH-AVAX-Module-2/README.md

 # ETH-AVAX-Module-2
 # Overview
 This repository contains my files for the Module 2 project in the ETH + AVAX Proof: Intermediate EVM Course.
 It holds a contract named Assessment.sol, which is a smart contract for a simple calculator that allows addition and subtraction; each calculation performed adds 1 ETH to the owner's balance.
-It contains two functions with the following functionalities:
+It contains three functions with the following functionalities:
 - add() = a function that adds two integers
 - subtract() = a function that subtracts two integers
 - getBalance() = a function that retrieves the owner's current balance